Shruthikanike1309/AI_Merch_Maker_Lite/README.md

 ---

-**This project is a simulation for learning and interview purposes.
+**This project is a simulation for learning  purposes.
 No real AI or eCommerce APIs are used.**